8 DAYS/7 NIGHTS/UP TO 16 GUESTSALNWICK, LINCOLN, DURHAM, YORK, WHITBY, CHATSWORTH, CAMBRIDGE • UP TO 16 GUESTS

 We say farewell to the picturesque Peak District and journey onwards to the historic town of Lincoln and visit the Lincoln Cathedral and Castle.
 Pay close attention as your Tour Leader guides you through the town and make the most of free time afterwards.
 Accommodation: (White Hart Hotel)(B)

-Start the day with a visit to a local creamery for a cheese tasting and guided tour to educate the group on the history of stilton cheese.
-After our appetite is satisfied, we have a date with royalty as we pay a visit to the Sandringham Estate.
+We have a date with royalty as we pay a visit to the Sandringham Estate.
 The private residence of Her Majesty The Queen is a magnificent stately house with picturesque gardens and even a museum.
 Our final stop of the day takes us to the iconic town of Cambridge.
 Accommodation: (Anstey Hall Hotel) (B)

 There’s time for one more behind-the-scenes tour so we delve into England’s sporting heritage at Newmarket National Stud.
 At this working thoroughbred stud farm we may see stallions in the paddocks and, occasionally, foals in the nursery.
 We’ll see in the end of our tour in London, where we say farewell..
 (B)